awsdocs/amazon-detective-admin-guide/doc_source/member-usage-tracking.md

 ## Ingested volume for each behavior graph<a name="volume-per-behavior-graph"></a>

 **This account's ingested volume** lists the behavior graphs that the member account contributes to\.
-It does not include memberships that you resigned, or memberships that the master account removed\.
+It does not include memberships that you resigned, or memberships that the administrator account removed\.

 For each behavior graph, the list includes the following information\.
-+ The account number of the master account
++ The account number of the administrator account
 + The volume of ingested data from the member account over the previous 30 days\.
 The total includes all source types\.
 + The date when the member account was enabled for the behavior graph\.